 Upon attaining the title of “Venerable,” the Congregation for the Causes of Saints began to review the documents containing information regarding a proposed miracle through the intercession of Mother Maria.
 After careful examination of this material, and approval by three Rome physicians, Venerable Mother Maria will be proclaimed “Blessed.”

-Praying For The Beautification of Venerable Mother Maria
+Praying For The Beatification of Venerable Mother Maria

 For over twenty years, a monthly Mass praying for the beatification of Venerable Mother Maria has been offered in the Sisters of St. Casimir Motherhouse chapel.
 Attendance continues to grow as favors are received through her intercession.
 Everyone is invited to attend.
 Check news and events for dates and times.